 The good behavior of our algorithm with respect to outliers is linked to an appropriate choice of the size of blocks $n_{B}$ and the number of blocks $B$.
-For a known level of noise, we are able to compute lower and upper bounds respectively for the within-block size and the number of blocks as presented in Section \ref{subsec:Breakdown-points} enabling therefore to guide the practitioner.
+For a known level of noise, we are able to compute lower and upper bounds respectively for the within-block size and the number of blocks as presented in Section \ref{subsec:Breakdown-points}, enabling therefore to guide the practitioner.
 However, when the number of outlier is unknown, it is important to propose a heuristic which selects automatically the size of the blocks $n_{B}$.

-The proposed strategy is the following: the within block size varies a priori from K to $n/K$ at its maximum and for each level of within block size, the empirical risk of each block is computed and the median one is kept and plotted.
+The proposed strategy is the following: the within block size varies a priori from $K$ to $n/K$ and for each level of within block size, the empirical risk of each block is computed and the median one is kept and plotted.
 We choose $n_{B}^{*}$ the level of the size block linked to a cutting-point of the curve.
-Indeed, as the within block size increases the likelihood of picking an outlier in the block and among all $B$ blocks increases and this should drastically impact the empirical risk of the median block, hence the search of breakpoints in this empirical risk. \\
+Indeed, as the within block size increases the probability of picking an outlier in the block and among all $B$ blocks increases and this should drastically impact the empirical risk of the median block, hence the search of breakpoints in this empirical risk. \\

 In order to illustrate such a strategy, we consider a $2$-dimensional Gaussian mixture models of $K=3$ components with equal size $n_{1}=n_{2}=n_{3}=300$.
 The mean vectors are set to $\mu_{1}=[3,12],\mu_{2}=[6,3]$ and $\mu_{3}=[-6,9]$ and the variance parameter is set to $\sigma^{2}=0.6$.
 Twenty outliers are selected randomly from the data and their coordinates are multiplied by $50$.
 We look for 2 situations where we fix the number of blocks to $B=50$ and $B=100$.